 How Long Will I Have to Wear Braces?

-The length of treatment can vary depending on the patient.
-Typically, treatments can last anywhere from six to thirty months, however, the average length of standard treatment is roughly 22 months.
+The length of braces treatment can vary depending on the patient.
+Typically, braces treatments can last anywhere from six to thirty months, however, the average length of standard braces treatment is roughly 22 months.

 Does It Hurt to Get Braces Put On?

 Getting braces put on does not hurt, but you may feel some discomfort for the first few days.
-The discomfort is manageable, and your teeth, gums, cheeks and mouth will start to adjust to the new appliances over time.
+The discomfort is manageable, and your teeth, gums, cheeks, and mouth will start to adjust to the new orthodontic appliances over time.

 Do You Need to Brush Your Teeth More Frequently with Braces?

-To avoid the buildup of plaque and the development of cavities, you should be brushing your teeth at least three times a day.
-Food can easily get caught in your brackets and wires, so it’s important to keep the appliances clean.
+To avoid the buildup of plaque and the development of cavities when wearing braces, you should be brushing your teeth at least three times a day.
+Food can easily get caught in your brackets and wires, so it’s important to keep your braces clean.

 If You Have Braces, Do You Still Go to The Dentist?

 Absolutely!
 Regular dental checkups every 6 months are important, especially when you are receiving orthodontic treatment.
 Food can easily get caught between your braces, causing a potential buildup of bacteria that can lead to issues such as gum disease, gingivitis, and cavities.
 Your dentist can help monitor for these concerns and will work alongside your orthodontist to ensure your teeth stay clean throughout your orthodontic treatment.

 Yes!
 Playing sports while wearing braces may take some slight adjustments and getting used to, but you’re still able to participate.
 It is recommended to wear a mouthguard to protect your braces or orthodontic appliances when playing contact sports.